WojciechMatuszewski/programming-notes/aws/serverless/xray.md

 const result = await gotInstance("URL", OPTIONS);
 ```

+With the _trace header_ not present at the time of making the request, _AWS X-Ray_ will be forced to create a new one.
+**This ensures that no matter what happens the retried request will be traced**.

 TODO: The missing trace log

-TODO: X-Ray lying when it comes to statuses

 ## Additional reading